porterjamesj/website/content/hiking/lt23/day13/index.md

 {{< oneimage src="images/me_on_cliffs.jpg" >}}

-I sit with Stiltz and Ella for a few minutes while they eat and then press on.
+I sit with Stiltz and Ella for a few minutes while she gets their lunch out, and then I press on.

-Walking today, it occurrs to me that hiking makes me feel sort of "invulnerable," because everything I'm afraid of has to do with things like money or society, and none of that can touch you out in the woods.
+Walking today, it occurrs to me that hiking makes me feel sort of "invulnerable," because my fears mostly have to do with things like money and society, and none of that can touch you out in the woods.
 You're "set apart" for a time.
 Incredible feeling.

 {{< two_images
       src1="images/vibes1.jpg"